oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 This project will introduce a dedicated mobile interface for Oppia, through either web views, targeted styling for the web application, or a native Android interface.
 This mobile interface will make it easier for users to access their profile, browse the gallery, and play through explorations.

-Expected results: An app which allows users to access primary portions of Oppia's website (the profile page, gallery, and learner view) and be able to play through an exploration.
+**Expected results**: An Android app which allows users to access primary portions of Oppia's website (the profile page, gallery, and learner view) and be able to play through an exploration.

 ### Required skills/knowledge